 - Frequent commentator on television and radio

-One of the Country's Leading Anti-Racist Writers and Activists
+One of the Country's Leading Anti-Racist Authors and Educators

 Award-Winning Journalist and Scholar

-- Author of Asian American Dreams: The Emergence of an American People and co-author of My Country Versus Me
+- Author of Asian American Dreams: The Emergence of an American People and the recently-released book, Last Boat out of Shanghai:

 - One of the "most influential Asian Americans of the decade," her speech topics include "From Minority to Majority, Invisible to Envisioning"